 I used a jeepney in Lipa city.
 The locals were very welcoming and explained to me which jeepney I have to take and where to get off.

 Three major airlines – Philippine Airlines, Cebu Pacific Air and Air Philippines serve for domestic routes while several smaller airlines offer flights to and from selected destinations.
 Rates are higher than sea travel but most airlines offer discounts to those traveling with a single hand carryon luggage.
 One thing I did not like too much was that in many cases you have to make your way through Manila because smaller cities are not directly connected.
 I have my own experience with Cebu Pacific Air going to Cauayan and Sky Jet going to Busuanga for Coron island hopping.
 SkyJet was cheaper than Cebu Pacific Air for Busuanga.
 It’s why I chose it.
-In all cases flights were on time.
+In all cases, flights were on time.
 Just SkyJet plane windows were unbelievably scratched so I had no chance to make good quality pictures from my window seat.
+By the way, did you know that the Philippines is one of the comparatively cheap Asian destinations to fly to?

 Author: Anita Sāne